+Key points that are important when towing:

-- Couple trailer to tow ball and check locking activated
+Couple trailer to tow ball and check locking activated;

-- Attach safety chain
+Attach safety chain;

-- Attach electrical plug
+Attach electrical plug;

-- Stow Jockey wheel
+Stow Jockey wheel;

-- Check Trailer winch to boat and the boat safety chain are secured
+Check Trailer winch to boat and the boat safety chain are secured;

-- Visually heck tyre inflation
+Visually heck tyre inflation;

-- Check lights and indicators
+Check lights and indicators;

-- Walk around check for defects
+Walk around check for defects; and

-- Check Coupling firmly attached and safety chain again.
+Check Coupling firmly attached and safety chain again.

-See SSCBC WHS policy for extended towing other than short trips.
+Please see the SSCBC Workplace Health and Safety policy for extended periods of towing.

-22. Training Centre / Discover Sailing Centre
+Training Centre / Discover Sailing Centre

-The Training Centre is a Discover Sailing Centre that complies with AS requirements.
-It has a separate Inductions and Procedures Handbook to ensure it complies with the additional AS requirements.
+The Training Centre is a Discover Sailing Centre that complies with Australian Sailing requirements.
+The details of which can be found in a separate Training Centre Procedures Handbook to ensure it complies with the additional Australian Sailing requirements.